Brothel Lights

 Brothel Lights (Огни притона) is a Russian film directed by Alexander Gordon, a screen version of the same story by Harry Gordon.

-The film premiered on June 11, 2011 at the Kinotavr Film Festival, and was released on November 3, 2011.
+The film premiered on June 11, 2011 at the Kinotavr Film Festival, with the overall release on November 3, 2011.

 Plot

 Set in Odessa at the end of the 1950s, it is a story about an independent-minded woman who disregards the opinions of others.
 The main character is Lyuba, the owner of a small brothel.
 Working for her are two girls, Zinka and Zygota.
 The son of the prosecutor Arkasha is in love with Lyuba, but she loves the poet Adam.

 Production

-Gordon shot and edited the film in 2007, but was unable to complete it until 2011.
+Gordon shot and edited the film in 2007, but was unable to complete it until 2011 due to financial constraints.